Table of Contents

 - Treatment of Urinary Tract Infections in Children

-Definition and Epidemiology of Urinary Tract Infection in Children
+Definition of Urinary Tract Infection in Children

+Urinary tract infection (UTI) is one of the most common pediatric infections.
+It distresses the child, concerns the parents, and may cause permanent kidney damage.
+Prompt diagnosis and effective treatment of a febrile UTI may prevent acute discomfort and, in patients with recurrent infections, kidney damage.
 Urinary tract infections are caused by different bacterial etiologies and cause inflammation of the lower urinary tract in a child.
 Children can develop acute cystitis, or the infection can ascend through the ureters.
 Ascending urinary tract infections can present with pyelonephritis.

 The incidence of urinary tract infections in children is very high.
 Approximately, 2.4 % of children in the United States develop urinary tract infections per year.The risk of developing symptomatic urinary tract infections in the first year of life,is the highest.